 The Professor (And, by extension, Nano) are employed by a weapons manufacturer.This explains how the Professor and Nano are able to live in a house on their own without any apparent employment or adults, nor Professor going to school.
 The Professor is obviously a child prodigy who developed a robot on her own, and a robotics company tuned in and scooped her up, giving her and Nano the funding needed to live on their own.
 They are the ones urging Professor to give Nano those "alterations" and, with complete data on how they work, figure out how to implement them in their own robots(Developed from Nano's design) for more sinister purposes.
 The gun(though airsoft) in particular is a glaring stab at this idea.

 This is your Haruhi on drugs.Any questions?

 The Professor was originally intended to be one of the Schoolgirls.Take a look at the Nichijou's main page pic, which is of the manga's first volume cover, and you'll see a strawberry blond, blue-eyed girl who stands out from the rest.
 The only character in the series with that same hair and eye combination is the Professor.
-This lends itself to one of two possibilities.
+This lends itself to one main possibility.
 The first, noted above, is that Keiichi Arawi originally intended to make the Professor a teenager instead of a child, but changed gears somewhere between conception and publishing to make it the Professor's robot Nano.